 DescriptionLearn test-taking strategies geared toward the verbal, quantitative, analytical, and the integrated reasoning sections of the GMAT.
 Discuss proven methods for dealing with each of the question types and work with test-simulation exercises.
 This course is well suited to students who seek a structured learning environment.

 The GMAT exam consists of four sections: An analytical writing assessment, integrated reasoning, the quantitative section, and the verbal section.
-Course materials include three texts, a CD-ROM (PC) that simulates test environment and scoring, and supplemental handouts.
+Course materials include three texts, a web tool that simulates test environment and scoring, and supplemental handouts.
 Tuition includes cost of materials.

 Week 1: Take paper exam given by proctor to help determine readiness for the exam and pinpoint areas on which to focus study.
 Receive materials.

 Week 2: Learn about basic parts of the test and standardized test-taking strategies.
 Logical/Critical Reasoning: Review basics of inductive and deductive logic to help identify assumptions, isolate conclusions, and avoid logical fallacies.

 Week 3: Reading Comprehension: Learn how to evaluate the structure and details of the text and how to select the correct answers for the various question types.
 Sentence Correction: Review aspects of grammar and usage most often tested.
 Receive a timed writing assignment to help prepare for essay writing (essay must be e-mailed to the instructor in order to receive comments via return e-mail).

 Week 4: Analytical Writing: Analyze the argument essay format and learn how to interrogate an argument, focus on relevant information, and use proper grammar and punctuation to prepare to write a well-structured response.
 Integrated Reasoning: Overview of this new section that will contain four, multi-step question types.